Interview with Gert Dral

 The Chinese central government has now, for the second time in their five-year plan, named the agricultural sector as a focus sector, with a strong emphasis on high-tech solutions.
 The policy is aimed at increasing the country’s own food production, and thus reducing its dependence on foreign markets.

 China is responding to the rapidly growing demand from the urban population for fresh, safe and diverse food.
 Recent food scandals (such as baby formula powder, which contained toxic substances) have certainly played a role in this.
-Dutch horticultural suppliers have been supplying high-tech horticultural solutions to China for years, but we must ensure that we stay on the ball and continue to innovate, otherwise we’ll be overtaken, states Gert Dral, China Advisor for Dutch Greenhouse Delta
+Dutch horticultural suppliers have been supplying high-tech horticultural solutions to China for years, but we must ensure that we stay on the ball and continue to innovate, states Gert Dral, China Advisor for Dutch Greenhouse Delta

 In 15 years’ time, China has gone from being a developing country to a developed one.
 The average income and the level of education are on the rise.
 Many Chinese students are studying abroad at agricultural universities, such as the WUR in the Netherlands.
 The rapidly increasing population and particularly the rising average income in China create an increasing demand for safe and healthy food.
 A lot of land in China is used for urban development, so the land available for agriculture and horticulture must be used for efficient and sustainable production.
 That is where Dutch high-tech solutions and knowledge come in.
 “However, the Netherlands will have to continue to differentiate itself,” Gert warns.
 “Countries like France, Israel, Korea and even China itself are developing excellent technological solutions.
 There is also increasing pressure from the government to work with local parties.
 As a result, the Dutch horticultural sector will have to move up the supply chain and increase our level of knowledge if we are to continue to offer sufficient value.
 We will no longer be dragging steel and aluminium to China, so the focus will increasingly lie in knowledge and innovation.
 Our strength lies in our integral process approach and our ability to look across disciplines and make connections between them.
 We put a lot of time into preparation and are process-oriented.
 We are good at overseeing and steering a process,” believes Gert.